procore/documentation/building_applications/building_apps_app_types.md

 ## Embedded Apps

-Procore technology partners building Marketplace Apps as well as third-party developers building custom integrations have the capability to develop and deploy fullscreen embedded applications that display directly within the Procore user interface.
+Procore technology partners building Marketplace Apps as well as third-party developers building custom integrations have the capability to develop and deploy embedded applications that display directly within the Procore user interface.
 This embedded functionality benefits the end user by enabling streamlined and more efficient workflows.
 With an embedded App, the user does not need to constantly switch between Procore and another application, resulting in a more unified and improved user experience.
 The behavior and settings for embedded applications are defined in the App manifest.
 URL parameter interpolation is supported, giving developers the ability to design applications that can dynamically set values in the parameters of the URL address based on install configurations and user input.

+### Full Screen Apps

-Applications developed and installed as fullscreen embedded applications occupy the entire window area within the Procore web user interface. fullscreen embedded applications are launched from the **Apps** menu drop-down.
+Applications developed and installed as full screen embedded applications occupy the entire window area within the Procore web user interface. fullscreen embedded applications are launched from the **Apps** menu drop-down.
 Here is an example of the full screen [Procore Integration for Google Sheets(TM)](https://marketplace.procore.com/apps/procore-integration-for-google-sheets) embedded application running in Procore.